 - Hulu on-demand is also included

-- For The Masters streaming you’ll have CBS in most areas, ESPN, and Golf Channel
+- For The Masters streaming you’ll have CBS (along with other local channels) in most areas, ESPN, and Golf Channel

 - Some add-on movie channels are also available